camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 If some use case(s) for an API point to "Off-net" scenarios and where Consumption Device and authentication devices could be different, the Backend flow should be used.

   - Identity:
-    - Identification by IP, MSISDN or others like IMSI, ICCID for specific use cases.
+    - Identification by IP, phone number or others like IMSI, ICCID for specific use cases.
   - AuthZ/AuthN:
     - Standard OIDC backend-based flow: CIBA.
     - Three-Legged Access Token.
 Each access session is associated with the Operator, a client_id (which must be the final application using the information) and the corresponding User identifier.